LiveEnsure/LE-Java-SDK/README.md

 # LiveEnsure Java SDK

 This is the LiveEnsure® JAVA SDK for LiveEnsure Authentication (www.liveensure.com)
->From this SDK you will be able to launch a full API stack in JAVA, XAMARIN FORMS and demonstrate the full capabilities of LiveEnsure® Authentication for web, cloud, apps and mobile.
+>From this SDK you will be able to launch a full API stack in JAVA and demonstrate the full capabilities of LiveEnsure® Authentication for web, cloud, apps and mobile.

 The SDK is provided to illustrate how to integrate LiveEnsure® with your identity, web or